 - Take advantage of shortcuts that enable you to add any content to your site, even when you aren’t in the dashboard

-Curation Suite isn’t cheap – it will cost you $97.
+Curation Suite isn’t cheap – it will cost you $197 per year for an annual membership (or $24/month if you’d prefer to go that route).
 However, it’s a perfect option for those who want to get serious about curating content, and will save you a lot of time and energy in the long run.

 Sourcing content from around the web is the perfect way to make yourself part of a broader community.
 You’ll bolster your credibility by sharing useful resources, and you’ll invite others to share your own content in return.
 In addition, you’ll be able to grow your website or blog more quickly by adding material at a faster rate.